-Schedule P, Page 2:
+Schedule P, Pages 3 and 4:

 PART III - CREDITS THAT REDUCE TAX.
-Part III of this schedule is used to consolidate tax credits and limit them in a systematic way to remaining tax balances.
+The first part of Part III of Schedule P (lines 1 through 5) Is shown here, and the information for line 4 and 5 is entered here, even though they are all printed at the bottom of page 2 of Schedule P (where tentative minimum tax and alternative minimum tax are computed.
+That's because all of these lines are needed for the completion of the remainder of Part III.
+This Part III is used to consolidate tax credits and limit them in a systematic way to remaining tax balances.
 In addition, some of the credits are further limited when a tentative minimum tax (line 24 of Schedule P, page 1) or an alternative minimum tax (line 26 of Schedule P, page 1) exists.
-There is no federal equivalent to this page of the schedule, and the California rules for most credits differ substantially from the federal rules.
+There is no federal equivalent to this part of Schedule P, and the California rules for most credits differ substantially from the federal rules.